snimu/snimu.github.io/_posts/2025-06-07-model-stacking-doesnt-work.md

 - Using model looping more often during training doesn't worsen the trained model significantly, but it does worsen the stacked model
 - Using the last layer of the first model makes a larger difference when `coconut_every` is lower

-All in all, this trick seems to make things worse rather than beter.
+All in all, this trick seems to make things worse rather than better.

 ## Addendum